jrmajor/laravel-fluent/README.md

 ## Usage

 Fluent translations are stored in `.ftl` files.
-Place them along your `.php` translation files in your Laravel app:
+Place them among your `.php` translation files in your Laravel app:

 ```
 /resources